The Morris Dance Revival & The Morris Ring

 On Friday 8th July 1955 at Cecil Sharp House, on behalf of the EFDSS, Ralph Vaughan Williams, the President, together with Douglas Kennedy, the Director, presented Donald Cassels, the then Squire of the Morris Ring, with a large hallmarked silver badge to be worn by the Squires Of The Morris Ring.
 It has been worn by all subsequent squires on official occasions - and some unofficial ones - ever since.

-The Ring organisation, run by a Squire, Bagman and Treasurer, currently has around two hundred Member and Associate teams, yet the clubs retain their independence and The Morris Ring is basically still the simple organisation set up by the men at Cambridge in 1934.
-There is an annual meeting at Thaxted on the weekend following the Spring Bank Holiday During the year other Morris Sides organise three or four other Morris Ring Meetings around the country; Ring Meetings have also been organised in Helmond and Utrecht (The Netherlands), and in Silkeborg Denmark).
-We celebrated our 80th anniversary in 2014; you can see a list of our 300+ meetings, from 1934, here.
+The Ring organisation, run by a Squire, Bagman and Treasurer, currently has some hundred and fifty Member and Associate teams, yet the clubs retain their independence and The Morris Ring is basically still the simple organisation set up by the men at Cambridge in 1934.
+There is an annual meeting at Thaxted on the weekend following the Spring Bank Holiday During the year other Morris Sides organise three or four other Morris Ring Meetings around the country; Ring Meetings have also been organised in Helmond and Utrecht (The Netherlands), in Silkeborg (Denmark) and as far away as Adelaide, Canberra and Melbourne in Australia (you can see a list of our 300+ meetings, from 1934, here).

 The chances are that you will see Morris dancers at local pubs in the summer, at school and village fêtes, in processions, on TV, visiting Folk Festivals in the UK and abroad, and even on trade show stands from the Bahamas to Japan!
 The Morris has evolved into a worldwide dance form with over a thousand sides of dancers participating.